bevacqua/dominus/README.md

 ### `a.i(index)`

 Returns the element at index `index`, wrapped in a Dominus object.
+If the `index` is out of bounds then an empty Dominus collection will be returned.

 # License